 Summary of Other Relevant Information

-ICANN Board Chair Steve Crocker noted that the ICANN is in the process of adding Secretariat support to the Board.
+ICANN Board Chair Steve Crocker noted that the ICANN Board is in the process of adding Secretariat support to the Board.
 This new resource will be charged, in part, with addressing improvements to Board work plans and processes.
 Crocker noted that this is an area of distinct interest to him and that ongoing improvements must be achieved.

 ATRT2 Analysis of Recommendation Implementation